nickcoleman/hook-use-combined-reducers/README.md

 export default App;
 ```

-In a component which sits below the state/dispatch providing component:
+In a component which sits below the state/dispatch providing component.
+And example of passing `dispatch` is also shown if using a hooks/context version of the [reducks](https://github.com/alexnm/re-ducks) pattern.

 ```
 import React, { useContext } from 'react';